If You Had My Love: Synopsis

 The clip begins in a dark room, where a man (Rodriguez) searches "Jennifer Lopez" on his computer and is redirected to her website (which is displayed by special effects emulating binary numbers).
 He views a live feed of Lopez in her home, which is filled with cameras.
 She appears in a number of settings, including a living room and crawling over a table, and is visibly aware of the viewers, waving to the camera before the song begins.
 The man is not alone in his voyeuristic actions, as patrons of an internet café, a little girl in her bedroom, and Latin women in their kitchen among others are also streaming a live feed of Lopez through computers and internet television.
 Viewers are able to select where Lopez is located in cyberspace from a range of options.
 The man clicks on a room showing Lopez in the bathroom, singing whilst checking her reflection in the mirror.

 Lopez's feed is also being streamed live to a nightclub and a call center.
 The man then clicks on the dance option and is once again entered through the special effect binary.
-Lopez proceeds to perform a series of dances (including jazz, house, and Latin soul) as the song moves into a remixed (Pablo Flores Remix) portion.
+Lopez proceeds to perform a series of dances (including jazz, house, and Latin soul) as the song moves into a remixed portion, set to an excerpt of the Pablo Flores remix version.
 The man then zooms in on Lopez's skirt, as she dances to Latin music.
 He then raises the sexual intonation again by requesting a scene in which Lopez is taking a shower.
 A pair of mechanics who had been watching this soon turn their heads to Lopez and pay no attention to their burning car as they glue their eyes to the screen.
 A new user is introduced, and it is implied that he throws his computer underwater to "turn down the heat" (so to speak), where he continues to watch her.
 In the original ending, Rodriguez is shown running his left hand underneath his shirt and "sucking his right hand's fingers" while Lopez looks at him through the camera while in the shower.
 This footage was cut from the final version.